 He was forced to flee India after being defeated by Sher Shah Suri in 1540.

-Humayun regained control of the empire after Sher Shah's death in 1545, but he lost it again just five years later.
+Then, Humayun regained control of the empire after Sher Shah's death in 1545, but he lost it again just five years later.

 Although each Mughal ruler was usually the son of his predecessor, the line of succession was not always smooth.

-Because the throne was elective, no individual or family had an absolute claim to it; rather, each son got an equal piece of his father's property, and all males in a royal court were entitled to succeed to the crown, leading to a lengthy, if contentious, system.
+Because the throne was elective, no individual or family had an absolute claim to it; rather, each son got an equal piece of his father's property, and all males in a royal court were entitled to succeed to the crown, leading to a lengthy, and contentious, system.

 There were often bitter disputes between brothers, and sometimes between fathers and sons.